119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 11. Car Seats

 If your car seats are in good condition, they can be resold for restoration projects or replacements.
 Many car owners prefer used seats over expensive new ones.
 Leather and premium seats hold more value than standard ones.
-If your car seat has lost its padding, has stains, or is ripped is not that valuable.
+A car seat with lost padding, stains, or tears is usually less valuable.
 The resale price ranges from $80 to $300 per seat.

 Conclusion

 Selling valuable car parts before scrapping can give you some good profits.
 Radios, GPS systems, and airbags can still be valuable, especially if they come from premium vehicles.
-However, you must check legal restrictions and market demand.
-You can contact our Toronto junkyard and our auto wreckers will help you in dismantling your car.
+However, be sure to check legal restrictions and market demand before selling.
+You can contact our Toronto junkyard, and our auto wreckers will help you in dismantling your car.

 Related Posts